The good news is there are a number of ways you can help fix your bad credit.

 4. You’ve declared Bankruptcy or have a part 9 agreement: If you entered into bankruptcy or a debt agreement, you should have been advised that this will remain on your credit report for up to 7 years and will impact many aspects of your life, including financial.

 Every lender is different, but here at Fair Go Finance we are happy to consider a loan application as long as it has been a minimum of 12 months since your listing occurred.

-Unfortunately there is no quick fix for these type of listings and you will need to wait until adequate time has passed.
+Unfortunately, there is no quick fix for these types of listings and you will need to wait until adequate time has passed.

 5. Credit Cards: There’s nothing wrong with having a credit card or two, however you need to know that your credit card limits do affect your credit score and your ability to borrow money.

 To improve your credit standing, reduce the limits on your credit cards and if possible, pay your credit card off in full, every month.